Code-Institute-Submissions/EirEoin-Project-4_JanResub/README.md

 <img src = "./static/images/News Post.png" width = 1000>

-Once we had a solid wireframe in place, we added some creativity to it by experimenting with different visual elements such as typography, color scheme, and imagery.
+Once I had a solid wireframe in place, I added some creativity to it by experimenting with different visual elements such as typography, color scheme, and imagery.
 This helped to bring the wireframe to life and give it a more polished and professional appearance.

-We also had user testing with the wireframes to gather feedback and evaluate the effectiveness of the design choices.
+I also had user testing with the wireframes to gather feedback and evaluate the effectiveness of the design choices.
 I asked my housemates, friends and family to interact with what I created and let me learn from their behaviour.
 This allowed me to make data-driven decisions and ensure that the final product was tailored to meet the needs of our users.

 The end result is a user-friendly and intuitive news platform that offers a personalized experience for users.
-With features such as user-generated content, voting, and commenting, we hope to create a community-driven platform where users can come together to discuss and share news.
+With features such as user-generated content, voting, and commenting, I hope to create a community-driven platform where users can come together to discuss and share news.

 ### Agile